 A Detailed Roadmap for EHR Cloud Migration

-Gartner states that EHR implementation and migration is a sophisticated strategic clinical initiative.
+Gartner states that EHR implementation and migration are a sophisticated strategic clinical initiative.
 Without a doubt, transitioning the healthcare organization’s medical records to the cloud is a monumental challenge, including the risk of data loss or corruption.
 However, these risks can be mitigated with a well-thought-out migration strategy.
 This section will outline a step-by-step guide to ensure a smooth and secure migration of your EHR system to the cloud.

 Step 1: Preliminary Analysis.
 Begin by examining the specifics of your current system to identify any gaps in data formatting or storage.
 For example, if your existing on-premise EHR contains plain-text entries like “seafood allergy,” these should be translated and codified according to standards like ICD-10.